back to the MAIN INDEX

 So with all his breath

-It said: "A thousand years ago I was an Abbess,
+It replied: "A thousand years ago I was an Abbess,

 Give one shilling to Father Liborio, the lodger,